razbensimon/WQM-IoT-project/README.md

 # WQM - Water Quality Monitoring
 IoT system using MQTT protocol.

-Tis is a HIT project of IoT course.
+This is a HIT project of IoT course.